soubhikchatterjee/donut/README.md

 ## Donut for Visual Studio Code

-### Beautiful theme for web developers and programmers
+### A stunning dark theme for web developers and programmers

 1. Extensions ‣ Search for 'Donut' ‣ Install
 2. Command Palette ‣ Donut: select theme